(updated December 2019)

-We’ve been receiving reports that some line managers are emailing members on behalf of HR asking that they complete a self-declaration form https://warwick.ac.uk/services/aro/academiccontinuity/selfdeclare.
-We want to make clear that a) you do not need to, nor should you, declare your intention to strike in advance and b) you should not use the University of Warwick self-declaration form.
+We’ve been receiving reports that some line managers are emailing members on behalf of HR asking that they complete a self-declaration form or use Success Factor.
+We want to make clear that you should not use the University of Warwick self-declaration form.

 If you are an STP tutor, however, please declare in advance as your contract requires you to do so (as explained in the Warwick UCU FAQs for casualised staff).